Incumbency advantages grow in era of weak parties

 If you doubt us, try a thought experiment.
 Imagine that Biden had said something as radically transgressive of progressive beliefs as Trump did about the conservative shibboleth of decentralized authority and the 10th Amendment.

-Let say Biden held a press conference and declared in a loud, angry way that health care was not a right, but rather a service that should be governed by market forces in the manner of other products.
+Let's say Biden held a press conference and declared in a loud, angry way that health care was not a right, but rather a service that should be governed by market forces in the manner of other products.

 Would the response be an oblique factual correction from a congresswoman?
 Some light pooh-poohing from intellectuals?
-More like absolute, innard-boiling outrage.
-Biden would be at once be in danger of losing the nomination.
+More like absolute, innards-boiling outrage.
+Biden would at once be in danger of losing the nomination.
 It would be a moral panic.

 Now, let’s stipulate the obvious here.
 Republicans at all levels have long grown accustomed to Trump’s verbal excesses.
 And since back in the early days when Republicans in Congress eye-rolled Trump’s demand to abolish the 60-vote threshold in the Senate, they have learned to take him neither literally nor seriously about some things.